hikeventures/hikeventures.github.io/_posts/2016-05-10-Swedish-Packrafting-Round-Up-2016.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/26888501672/in/dateposted-public/" title="Swedish Packrafting Round Up"><img src="https://farm8.staticflickr.com/7783/26888501672_5515ca4f22_b.jpg" width="1024" height="637" alt="Swedish Packrafting Round Up"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 This is Patrick from HikeVentures.
 You probably won't see him on many pictures since he is the guy who has to take them.
 Thanks to <a href="http://caide.kuvat.fi/">Caj</a> who took this picture.
+Patrick also enjoy his new Julbo Swell sunglasses.
+They optics adapts itself according to the light and they can also float on the water which comes quite handy when going packrafting.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/26873718832/in/dateposted-public/" title="Swedish Packrafting Round-Up"><img src="https://farm8.staticflickr.com/7213/26873718832_c77a751c32_b.jpg" width="1024" height="875" alt="Swedish Packrafting Round-Up"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>